OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering

-All participants have tried searching objects in their smartphone albums in their daily lives.
-They reported that they used the search features mostly to find a specific piece of information, like driver license, SSN number on the card, etc., matching the first type of questions (Direct Content Query) listed in section \ref{sec:data_summary}.
-They would also search for a specific event, like a trip to a specific location, matching the second type of questions (Contextual Filter).
-However, these searches are usually limited to retrieving a clear and specific object that users were looking for.
-They could not handle more complex questions like were collected in our diary studies.
+All participants had experience using smartphone album search features, primarily for retrieving specific information like driver’s licenses or events such as trips, aligning with direct content queries and contextual filters (Section \ref{sec:data_summary}).
+However, they noted that existing tools are limited to finding specific objects and cannot handle more complex queries.
 Plus, some of our participants also anticipated for this to happen because they ``know what can be searched and what cannot be searched'' from these existing album search tools (P2).

 In the studies, a lot more challenging questions were asked.
-For \textbf{Direct Content Queries}, it would be challenging to answer when the object is ambiguous or when the users can only describe the object and do not know the exact name of it.
-For \textbf{Contextual Filter} and \textbf{Hybrid} or even more open-ended and subjective questions, existing searching tools are not comparable to \codename and the baseline at all because tools like iOS album search only return specific photos and videos in a whole without contextual understanding or filtering.
+For \textit{direct content queries}, it would be challenging to answer when the object is ambiguous or when the users can only describe the object and do not know its exact name.
+For \textit{contextual filter} and \textit{hybrid} or even more open-ended and subjective questions, existing searching tools are not comparable to \codename and the baseline at all because tools like iOS album search only return specific photos and videos without contextual understanding or filtering.